Why One-Stop-Shop Consultancies Are Bound to Be Low-Performing

 I want to clarify that I’m referring to boutique consultancies only in this post.
 I’m not talking about large multinational consultancies – the Big Fours of the world.

-That’s a completely different ball game where an OSS or FS model can flourish due to the sheer volume of resources these firms have at their disposal.
+That’s a completely different ball game where an OSS or FS model can flourish due to the sheer volume of resources these firms have.

 The consultancies I work with and talk to are between 20 and 125 consultants and/or deliver between €2 million and €30 million in annual revenue.

-An OSS consultancy offers a wide range of independent services to clients, intending to meet all their needs within a single firm.
+An OSS consultancy offers clients a wide range of independent services, intending to meet all their needs within a single firm.
 The idea is to be a single point of contact for all consultancy needs, theoretically simplifying the client's life and ensuring cohesive, integrated solutions.

 There are three main reasons why I noticed consultancy owners gravitate toward this business setup: